fredgj/typesys/README.rst

 The type_corrector decorator lets the user specify what types the arguments to a function should have.
 It's not 100% safe to use as it might result in a ValueError or TypeError if the user is not careful enough.
-The motivation behing this module was to find a way that makes it easier for the programmer to see what types the arguments should be, and at the same time allow some margin of error.

 The return_type decorator lets the user specify what type the decoratred function should return.
 A TypeError will be raised if the function tries to return a value of another type.

+The motivation behing this module was to abstract some of the type checking and type casting to a higher level.
+I wanted to find a way that makes it easier for the programmer to see what types the arguments should be, what a type a function should return, and at the same time allow some margin of error (in case of type_corrector).
 I'm not sure whether this is a good idea or not, or if it's a good approach.
 It was mostly developed for fun while playing around with decorators.